 All these figures are geared to the performance of the business and can be used to relate the resources used to achieve the target relative to the result.
-To this end, the appropriate conditions must be created at management level.
-This is where the goal of the KPI is determined, the key figure set and the entire process communicated to all employees.
-This is the only way in which KPIs can fulfil their purpose: improving internal processes and working practices in departments.
+To this end, the appropriate conditions must be created at the management level.
+This is where the goal of the KPI is determined, the key figure set, and the entire process communicated to all employees.
+This is the only way in which KPIs can fulfill their purpose: improving internal processes and working practices in departments.
 Only when employees understand and can visualize this process involved can they use it to improve their own performance.

 This in turn has a direct impact on the customer, because the more efficient the internal processes work, the better it is for the customer.
-After all, for most cases, this means better service, better product quality, trained contacts and even faster response times – all of these are fundamental factors for customer satisfaction.
+After all, for most cases, this means better service, better product quality, trained contacts, and even faster response times – all of these are fundamental factors for customer satisfaction.

 In contrast to the KPIs current “what is” view, scorecards are about the target state, i.e. the company-internal processes dedicated to the pre-defined visions and goals.
 In order to record and evaluate these, the Balanced Scorecard (BSC) is used.
-The advantage of this method is the fixed orientation based on the strategy, transparency and holisticity.
+The advantage of this method is the fixed orientation based on the strategy, transparency, and holisticity.
 This means that the entire company is involved and all internal processes can be mapped.

 The company’s visions and strategies and therefore the Balanced Scorecard, are generally based on four equally-valued pillars: